Please note that these forms are to be printed and filled in by hand, they cannot be completed on the computer.

 Admission application requirements to the Admission Office (Lafayette Hall, Room L111):

-Official college transcripts are to be sent to Housatonic before the student’s second semester enrolled.
+Official college transcripts are to be sent to CT State before the student’s second semester enrolled.
 First time Transfer – In Advising is available to students with unofficial transcripts only in the first semester.
-Advising Days are held on Tuesdays and Thursdays from 10:00am – 3:30pm.

-In order for your transfer courses to be evaluated and accepted at HCC, you must provide official college transcripts and complete the transfer evaluation form by clicking the link below.
+3. In order for your transfer courses to be evaluated and accepted at CT State, you must provide official college transcripts and complete the transfer evaluation form by clicking the link below.

 PLEASE NOTE: Visiting students should not complete this form.